statisticsnorway/cra-template-dapla-js-lib/README.md

 * Link to the repository through `repository`
 * An `author`
 * A `license` where you specify the one from the `licenses` array
-* `main` to point to the bundled version of the library
 * `directories` because they use that in the official documentation

 These are all included in the `template.json` file found in this repository but cra-templates for React is not quite